Forest Buffers Along Waterways

 Western Pennsylvania Conservancy, will be held:

-The summit provides conservation professionals and decision makers with the latest information on:
+The Buffer Summit provides conservation professionals and decision makers with the latest science, policy, and implementation strategies to get trees planted along the commonwealth’s streams.

 Attendees have substantial opportunities to network with each other and with exhibiting sponsors throughout the two-day event.